 We do family portraits right after the ceremony because everyone you need will be easy to grab.
 If you can give your family notice that we’ll be taking pictures immediately after the ceremony, that will also ensure that no one wanders off.
 I’ll help you create a list of family portrait combinations before the big day.

-It’s time for your bridal party and Mr & Mrs portraits!
-Whether you’re doing this after first look or after the ceremony and family portraits the time budget is the same.
-We’ll head to a perfect and convenient location for your portraits, in the first 20 minutes we’ll grab all the photos needed with your bridal party and then we’ll let them go back to the limo or hang out off to the side while we go and do your Mr & Mrs portraits.
+It’s time for your wedding party formal portraits!
+Whether you’re doing this after the first look or after the ceremony and family portraits the time budget is the same.
+We’ll head to a perfect and convenient location for your portraits, in the first 20 minutes we’ll grab all the photos needed with your wedding party, and then we’ll let them go back to the limo or hang out off to the side while we go and do your couples portraits.

 Usually, we’ll try to arrange to be at the reception at least 30min before your grand entrance, during this time I/we will get all of the detail shots of your room as well as candids of your cocktail hour before it ends, if possible.